sirech/homepage2/src/pages/articles/2020-10-13-either-types-for-rust/index.md

 ### Unwrapping a value

 Many operations in Rust return a Result.
-How do you get the value that's inside, and how do you decide what to do based on whether the operation worked?
-The answer to both questions lays in pattern matching.
+How do you get the value inside?
+How do you decide what to do based on the outcome of the operation?
+The answer to both questions lies in pattern matching.

 ```rust
 fn read_state(file: Result<i32,&str>) {